josephrexme/josephrex.me/_posts/2015-06-21-using-cloudfront-with-assets-pipeline-for-optimization.md

 RAILS_ENV=production bundle exec rake:assets precompile
 {% endhighlight %}

-Following these steps carefully will get you up and running with CDNS plus assets cache that can be easily invalidated on file changes.
+Following these steps carefully will get you up and running with CDNs plus assets cache that can be easily invalidated on file changes.
+Iterating this process of precompilation and uploading to S3 may be painful if you have to do it manually always.
+I suggest you write a custom script, maybe a Grunt plugin that makes the task a lot easier for you.